 In general, all UrineCheck Tests are based on the chemical reactions of the indicator reagents on the pads with components in the urine sample affecting colour changes.
-Results are obtained by comparing the colour on each of the test pads with the corresponding pad on the colour chart provided.
+Results are obtained by comparing the colour on each of the test pads with the corresponding pad on the pH: Testing for the presence of acidic or alkaline adulterant.
+This test is based on the well-known double pH indicator method that gives distinguishable colours over wide pH range.
+The colours range from orange (low pH) to yellow and green to blue (high pH).